attack-monkey/Lean-Functional-Typescript/README.md

 ```

-`PureMutable` is available in the **Lean Prelude**

 Working with PureMutable can take some time to get used to.
-It's best to use it in terms of scope.
+It's best to think of it as a way to hold multiple variables at a particular scope.
 A global scope `pureMutable` can exist outside of the main app function.
+When the global scope changes - it spawns a new instance of the main app function.

-Then layers of lower level scoped `pureMutable`'s can be used in smaller components.
+Layers of lower level scoped `pureMutable`'s can then be used in smaller components.

 Pure Functions
 ==============